Starting with Python

 We may use additional packages in specific tutorials, but don’t worry – we’ll always mention which ones you need and provide clear installation instructions when the time comes!

-Installing Spyder IDE
+Installing Positron IDE

 Now that we have our environment and packages set up, how do we actually use them?
 Sure, we could type Python commands directly in the terminal… but let’s be honest, that would be tedious and inefficient for any serious work!